Managing a successful application transformation process

 - Roundtripping data with Excel or Google Sheets can be a great way to get started

-- Mapping to services such as Technopedia and ServiceNow can keep details on vendors, versioning, and life-cycles updated.
-These can be set up so they’re either self-service or automated-delivery, depending on your preference.
+- Mapping to content in ServiceNow or SharePoint lists can keep details on vendors, versioning, and life-cycles updated.
+Integrations can be set up so they’re either self-service or automated-delivery, depending on your preference.

 “Enterprises have up to 1000 cloud apps,